DomainDrivenArchitecture/ddaArchitecture/en/10_backup/40_architecture/backup_process.md

 ## Backup Source
 ### Backing up (1)

-In the backup step, a source system cron job will
+In the backup step, a cronjob is responsible for the "source"
+1. to stop the running application server (1.a).
-1. collect all application (1.a) and log (1.b) data.
+2. Collect all application data (1.b) and log data (1.d).
+3. restart the application server (1.c).
-2. deliver this data to the “Transport Handover Point”
+4. Transfer the collected data to the "Transport Handover Point".
-3. handle the “previous transport failed” case (send a mail).
+5. the "previous transport has failed" case and, e.g. To send an error mail.

 ## Backup Data Transport (2)
 ### Do the Transport (2.a)